immedia-creative-ltd/bespoke-functionality-for-a-multi-language-website/README.md

 # bespoke-functionality-for-a-multi-language-website
-Bespoke functionality for a multi-language website
+Bespoke functionality for a multi-language WordPress website

 The files uploaded to this repository contain code to offer solutions to these problems: